wilsonmar/wilsonmar.github.io/shop/index.md

 [ ] Gloves with touch-screen fingertips.
 I prefer leather gloves for its wind protection.

-[ ] Hat, because you loose a lot of heat.
+[ ] Hat, because you loose a lot of heat through your head.

 [ ] Scarf (sharmag)